Pope ousts leadership of Ecuadorian diocese amid complaints - WTMJ

 The resignation came weeks after a longtime Spanish missionary in Riobamba, Julia Serrano, publicly blasted the governance of the dioceses under Parrilla and questioned the “moral quality” of his presumed successor.

-In a January essay published in the Catholic blog “Redes Christianas,” Serrano wrote that the faithful had to pay for sacraments in the diocese, and that her letters to the Vatican denouncing such practices had fallen on deaf ears.
+In a January essay published in the Catholic blog “Redes Cristianas” and the Spanish news site Religion Digital, Serrano wrote that the faithful had to pay for sacraments in the diocese, and that her letters to the Vatican denouncing such practices had fallen on deaf ears.
 She also cited reports of a culture of homosexuality among its priests as well as “a number of priests with children in the diocese, some recognized and others not.”

+A priest familiar with the situation in the diocese confirmed that money in the diocesan coffers was wasted and mismanaged and that “everything was sold and marketed: baptisms, marriages, everything.”

+The priest, who spoke to The Associated Press on condition of anonymity because he feared retaliation for speaking to the media, said some clerics in the diocese had as many as three or four children, despite the vow of celibacy Latin rite Catholic priests make.

 Parrilla, in his Feb.
 19 letter, acknowledged there were some “shadows” and sins in the Riobamba church, but insisted that it was still able to “love and serve the poorest, the farmers and the indigenous.”